ghelobytes/Ferris-3-Skeleton/readme.md

 Before you develop and deploy your application, you should make some basic changes to the configuration.

 1. Edit ``app.yaml`` and change the ``application``.
 2. Edit ``app/default-endpoint.yaml`` and fill in your API description and most importantly your application's ``client-id``.
-You can generate a client id via the [Coud Console](https://console.developers.google.com).
+You can generate a client id via the [Developers Console](https://console.developers.google.com).